Drought Resistant Trees and Plants to Grow for Birds

 As you devise your planting strategy, think vertically as well as horizontally.
 Choose a combination of plant sizes, and different colors, textures and seasons of bloom.

 Small water-thrifty trees and shrubs add character and color.
 A few good choices are western redbud (Cercis occidentalis), chaste tree (Vitex agnus-castus), red-leaf rose (Rosa glauca) and strawberry tree (Arbutus unedo).
-Grapes, currants, gooseberries and other water-wise fruit-bearing shrubs and vines provide a great food source for many birds.
+Grapes, currants, gooseberries and other water-wise fruit-bearing shrubs and vining plants provide a great food source for many birds.

 Start by mixing a 3- to 6-inch layer of organic matter, such as compost, into the soil before you plant.
 Doing this increases the water-retaining capacity of the soil and creates an environment that encourages roots to grow deeper, which makes it easier for the plants to find and absorb moisture during times of drought.